-Course Number and Name: CDT 1214 Infant and Toddler Development

-Description: This course provides knowledge concerning the care and development of infants and toddlers in early childhood programs.
+Course Number and Name: CDT 1214 Infant and Toddler Development infants and toddlers in early childhood programs.
 Practice of infant and toddler care giving skills (birth to 36 months) in group settings is given in laboratory classroom or collaborative centers.